henrybarreto/armly/README.md

-# `THIS PROJECTS BECOME TO Walkietalkie.
+# `THIS PROJECTS BECOME Walkietalkie.
 github.com/henrybarreto/walkietalkie/

 ## What is it?